 The specific elements of a business’s digital marketing strategy will differ based on many factors.
 An effective digital strategy must consider all of the unique characteristics and goals of individual businesses.
 In order to develop a comprehensive digital strategy for a business, you must first have a strong understanding of all channel analytics and how they relate to one another.
 Consider, for example, a business that maintains a B2B digital channel, a B2C business channel, and an Amazon channel that falls somewhere in-between.
 A successful digital strategy would not only consider each channels analytics but also how individual channel strategies would likely affect the other channels.

-The purpose of this post is to examine the components of an effective digital strategy for a new, stand-alone, e-commerce (B2C) business.
+The purpose of this post is to examine the components of an effective digital marketing strategy for a new, stand-alone, e-commerce (B2C) business (you can also explore our digital marketing optimization article).
 This business model, although very simple, presents many challenges in terms of digital strategy.
 Let’s assume that there is enough working capital to support the infrastructure of this business but not a lot of discretionary funds to support a large marketing budget.
 The goal is to demonstrate good, cost-effective organic growth to drive revenue that will, at a later date in the business development cycle, be returned into the marketing budget to drive second stage growth.
 Once sufficient revenue is being generated to drive more marketing, the digital strategy will change for this business.
 The following 4 steps are designed to address the first stage digital strategy for this business.

 Step One – Launch a Good Website